Central team visits flood-ravaged, rain-hit areas of K'taka

 The state government had submitted a memorandum to the Centre seeking a financial assistance of Rs 1400 crore and an additional three lakh tonnes of foodgrains to combat both flood and drought situation in the state.

-It had also sought President A P J Abdul Kalam during his visit to the state recently to intervene and prevail upon the Centre to release an interim relief of Rs 100 crore.
+It had also urged President A P J Abdul Kalam during his visit to the state recently to intervene and prevail upon the Centre to release an interim relief of Rs 100 crore.